akeeba/onthos/README.md

 Clean up the muck on your Joomla! site

-## ⚠️ WARNING!
-DANGER!

-This component is very powerful, but destructive by definition.
-It will **REMOVE** software and data from your site.
-In some edge cases it may remove _too much_, breaking your site in the process.
+## What does it do?

+Onthos is an advanced, very powerful extensions manager for Joomla!.
+It is designed to help power users perform deep cleanup of leftover extensions in ways that previously required database surgery and/or writing custom Console plugins to achieve.

+Onthos not only lists installed extensions, it also detects common problems with them and proposes solutions – some of them can be destructive, so be careful!

+Onthos will let you do things Joomla! won't let you, including forced removal of extensions with missing manifest XML files, and extensions' leftover database records.

+Onthos is strictly limited to Super Users with a hardcoded check, regardless of the Permissions you may set up in its Options page.
+This is not a bug, it's a deliberate design choice.

+### ⚠️ With great power comes great responsibility

+Unlike Joomla's “Extensions: Manage” page, there are no guardrails or protections.
+It will let you take catastrophic actions.
+Ignore this warning at your peril.

-You **MUST** take a backup before using this component, and keep that backup separately from your site, e.g. on your local computer.
-You can use our free of charge Akeeba Backup Core to take backups of your site.
+**Always take a backup before using this software**.
+Keep your backup safely _outside_ of your site, e.g. on your local computer.
+Always make sure you know how to restore your site from a backup even if you cannot access your site; try it out _before you need it for real_.
+You can use our free of charge Akeeba Backup Core for that.

-We take no responsibility for broken sites.
-You have been warned.

 ## Copyright